MartyMacGyver/satellite-data-visualizer/README.md

 TLE data is sourced from http://www.tle.info/

+NOTE: TLE.INFO appears to be IPv6 only now.
+Try browsing to their page - if it doesn't load unless you use IPv6 then that may be a permanent change by them.

 More about TLE at https://en.wikipedia.org/wiki/Two-line_element_set

 Note: This is developed and tested using Python 2.7 and 3.4 on Windows, but as long as the same libraries are available in your OS this should work there as well.